 Getting Started with Laravel Collections

-The simplest way to create a collection is to wrap an array with the collect() helper method:
+The easiest way to create a collection is to use the collect() helper.
+This converts an array into a Collection instance:

 $collection = collect([1, 2, 3]);

-You can also create an empty collection to which you can later add items:
+You can also create an empty collection and add items to it later:

 $collection = collect();